shakebugs/shake-docs/docs/android/crash-reports/describe-crash.md

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';

-On the next app launch after the crash occurs, a sheet offering the user a chance to describe the crash will appear.
+>On the first app launch after the crash occurs, Shake can offer the user a chance to describe the crash.

+This option is disabled by default.

+To enable it:
-This can be enabled by setting the `isAskForCrashDescription` flag to `true` prior to calling the `start` method:
+1. Set the `isAskForCrashDescription` flag to `true`.
+1. Then, call the `Shake.start` method.

 <Tabs
   groupId="android"